What is Retina ?

-The retina in our eye is a piece of nerve tissue that is located at the back of the eye and is in charge of detecting light.
+The retina in our eye is a nerve tissue that is located at the back of the eye and is in charge of detecting light.
 It generates an impulse or sequence of impulses that pass via the optic nerve and are sent to the brain.
-The retina is the most significant component of the eye, and it is where vision occurs.
-Due to the retina’s critical role in the eye, any injury to it could cause permanent vision loss and eye damage.
+The retina is the most significant component of the eye and is where vision occurs.
+Due of the retina’s critical role in the eye, any injury to it could cause permanent vision loss and eye damage.

-- Retinitis Pigmentosa: An inherited degenerative condition called retinitis pigmentosa gradually damages the retina and impairs side and night vision.
+• Retinitis pigmentosa: An inherited degenerative condition called retinitis pigmentosa.
+It gradually damages the retina and impairs side and night vision.

 - Seeing floating specks or cobwebs

 - Blurred or distorted (straight lines look wavy) vision

 - Defects in the side vision

 - Lost vision